wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/ModbusOverview.md

 ### Operational overview

 #### Adapter configuration
 In order to provide the necessary information for the EDS Modbus TCP adapter to be ready for data collection, you need to configure the adapter.
-For more details, see [Configuration of Modbus data source] (#configuration-of-modbus-data-source) and [Configuration of Modbus data selection] (#configuration-of-modbus-data-selection).
-To configure the adapter, configure the following:
+For more details, see **Configuration of Modbus data source** and **Configuration of Modbus data selection**.
+To configure the adapter, do the following:
 - Data source: Provide the information of the data sources from which the connector pulls data
 - Data selection: Provide the selected measurements for which the adapter collects data from the data source
 - Logging: Set up the logging attributes to manage the adapter logging behavior